Michele Pirro: Ducati Test Rider (2013–present)

 Since 2013, Pirro has been the official test rider of team Ducati.
 He has participated in races every year, either as a wildcard entry or as a substitute for injured riders, obtaining his overall best MotoGP result of 4th at the 2018 Valencian season finale.

-During the 2013 season he participated in ten total races (3 as a wildcard and 7 as a substitute for the injured Ben Spies), with a best result of seventh at the Italian Grand Prix, ending the season in thirteenth place with 56 points.
+During the 2013 season, Pirro participated in ten total races (3 as a wildcard and 7 as a substitute for the injured Ben Spies), with a best result of seventh at the Italian Grand Prix, ending the season in thirteenth place with 56 points.
 In 2014, Pirro replaced the injured Cal Crutchlow in the Argentine Grand Prix and participated as a wild-card in five races.

-In 2015 and 2016 he continued to be the official Ducati test rider, while also participating in the Italian Superbike Championship (CIV), which he won in 2015.
+In 2015 and 2016, Pirro continued to be the official Ducati test rider, while also participating in the Italian Superbike Championship (CIV), which he won in 2015.
 In 2015, he participated as a wild card in the Italian and San Marino MotoGP rounds.
 He also raced in the Italian round of the Superbike World Championship in Misano as a wild card, and in the Spanish GP as a substitute for the injured Davide Giugliano.
 In 2016, he substituted the injured Danilo Petrucci for the Pramac Ducati team in Argentina, Texas and Jerez MotoGP races, he participated as a wild card for the Ducati factory team at the Italian GP at Mugello, he replaced the injured Loris Baz at the Catalan GP and the Dutch TT on an Avintia Ducati and he appeared again with the factory team at the Austrian GP as a wild-card entry and at San Marino and Aragon as replacement for the injured Andrea Iannone.

-He continued to participate in MotoGP as Ducati's wild card rider in 2017 and 2018.
+Pirro continued to participate in MotoGP as Ducati's wild card rider in 2017 and 2018.
 During a practice session for the 2018 Italian Grand Prix he suffered a severe crash at the end of the start/finish straight and was hospitalised with a concussion.
 He made a further three wildcard entries in Italy, San Marino, and Valencia in 2019.
 In 2017, 2018 and 2019 he won again the CIV Superbike Championship.
-In 2020, Pirro substituted the recovering Francesco Bagnaia at Pramac for the Austrian round.
+In 2020, Pirro substituted the recovering Francesco Bagnaia at Pramac for the two races in Austria (the Austrian Grand Prix and Styrian Grand Prix).

+Pirro continued to race in selected rounds of the World Championship in 2021, 2022, 2023 and 2024, either as a wildcard (sometimes entered under the name Aruba.it Racing, Ducati's factory team name from the World Superbike Championship) or as a temporary replacement for an injured factory or satellite Ducati rider.

+Pirro replaced reigning World Riders' Champion Marc Márquez at the Australian Grand Prix & Malaysian Grand Prix, after the latter fractured his collarbone in a collision with factory Aprilia rider Marco Bezzecchi in Mandalika before himself being replaced by Ducati World Superbike rider Nicolò Bulega for the final 2 rounds of the 2025 season.